In-Depth Guide to the ServBay Directory Structure

 15

-Each version directory contains files like php.ini
+Each version’s directory includes php.ini

-conf.d
+The conf.d

-directory is for PHP extension configurations, including xdebug.ini
+directory contains extension configs, including xdebug.ini

 , opcache.ini